filecoin-project/venus-docs/go-filecoin-tutorial/Mining-Filecoin.md

 ## Accept a deal and get paid

 Clients propose storage deals to miners who have enough storage and at a price that they are willing to accept.
 Currently, miners accept all deals that are proposed to them by clients with sufficient funds.
-Payment validation is done automatically, and not additional input is required to accept a deal that covers the asking price.
+Payment validation is done automatically, and no additional input is required to accept a deal that covers the asking price.
 Deal payments are implemented using Filecoin's built-in payment channels.
 Thus, miners are periodically credited funds in a payment channel throughout the lifetime of the deal.

 1. To see all deals your miner has made:
 	```sh